killian2k/MongoDB-coding-challenge/README.md

 # MongoDB-coding-challenge

-Here is my solution for the coding challenge
+Here is my solution for the coding challenge.

 ## Run the program